Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ### Spatial prediction of 3D (numeric) variables {#prediction-3D}

-In the last exercise we look at another two ML-based packages that are also of interest for soil mapping projects — cubist [@kuhn2012cubist; @kuhn2013applied] and xgboost [@2016arXiv160302754C].
+In the final exercise, we look at another two ML-based packages that are also of interest for soil mapping projects — cubist [@kuhn2012cubist; @kuhn2013applied] and xgboost [@2016arXiv160302754C].
 The object is now to fit models and predict continuous soil properties in 3D.
 To fine-tune some of the models we will also use the [caret](http://topepo.github.io/caret/) package, which is highly recommended for optimizing model fitting and cross-validation.
 Read more about how to derive soil organic carbon stock using 3D soil mapping in section \@ref(ocs-3d-approach).

-We look at another soil mapping data set from Australia called [“Edgeroi”](http://gsif.r-forge.r-project.org/edgeroi.html) and which is described in detail in @Malone2009Geoderma.
+We now look at another soil mapping data set from Australia called [“Edgeroi”](http://gsif.r-forge.r-project.org/edgeroi.html), which is described in detail in @Malone2009Geoderma.
 We can load the profile data and covariates by using:

 ```r